GCSE Maths

 AQA Science: Glossary - Zero Errors

-e.g. Sam and Sarah are measuring the rebound height of balls dropped onto a bench.
-Sam's ruler starts at zero, but Sarah's ruler has a 0.5 cm systematic error at both ends: the scale doesn't begin where at the ruler's end.
-So all Sarah's rebound heights are about 0.5 cm too small.
+e.g. Zack and Zoe are measuring the rebound height of balls dropped onto a bench.
+Zack's ruler starts at zero, but Zoe's ruler has a 0.5 cm systematic error at both ends: the scale doesn't begin or finish at the ruler's ends.
+So all her heights are about 0.5 cm too small.

 Accuracy